-It may not be possible for you to pay extra every month or even every year.
-But remember that most mortgages will allow you to make additional payments at any time.
-You can benefit from this provision to pay down your principal any time you come into extra money.
+Some people can't manage any extra payments.
+Remember that virtually all mortgages will permit you to make additional payments to your principal at any time.
+You can benefit from this rule to pay extra on your mortgage principal when you get some extra money.

 Do you have a question regarding a mortgage program?